SchreiberLars/Power-BI-performance-best-practices/docs/coverpage.md

 # Optimize Power BI

-> The definitive Guide to use Microsoft Power BI efficient
+> From the community for the community: The definitive Guide to use Microsoft Power BI efficient

 - Blabla
 - ...